PHILOSOPHY FOR CHILDREN GRADUATE FELLOWSHIPS

 Three new Philosophy for Children Fellowships for graduate students have been established at the University of Washington.
 These fellowships are open to graduate students in the Department of Philosophy or the College of Education.

 2. Involvement in teaching philosophy in Seattle schools and mentoring undergraduate students involved in the "Philosophers in the Schools" program.
-Total time commitment, including the fall class, is expected to be an average of 5 hours per week for the three quarters of academic year 2013-14.

 1. Please submit a one-page statement describing your interest in being involved in the "Philosophers in the Schools" program.
 Please include complete and current contact information.
 Experience in philosophy, K-12 teaching or philosophy for children is not required for this fellowship.